On $w$-mixtures: Finite convex combinations of prescribed component distributions: Information geometry and -divergences

-In particular, this lower bound applies when $p=m(x,w)$ and $q=m(x,w')$ are two $w$-mixtures.
-A divergence is said {\em separable} iff $D(p:q)=\sum_i D_1(p_i:q_i)$ where $D_1$ is a {\em scalar divergence}. $f$-Divergences are the only separable divergences (also called decomposable divergences), with $I_f^1(p:q)=pf(q/p)$, that enjoy information monotonicity~\cite{IG-2016,Liang-2016} (except for binary alphabets~\cite{Jiao-2014}).
+A divergence is said {\em separable} iff $D(p:q)=\sum_i D_1(p_i:q_i)$ where $D_1$ is a {\em scalar divergence}. $f$-Divergences are the only separable divergences (also called decomposable divergences), with $I_f^1(p:q)=pf(q/p)$, that enjoy information monotonicity~\cite{IG-2016,Liang-2016} (except for the special case of binary alphabets~\cite{Jiao-2014}).
 Since $I_f(\tp:\tq) =\sum_{i=0}^{h-1} \tp_i f\left(\frac{\tq_i}{\tp_i}\right)$ is computable in $O(h)$ time, it yields a lower bound on $I_f(p:q)$ provided that we are able to compute in closed-form $\tp$ and $\tq$, say, using Cumulative Distribution Functions (CDFs).
 Usually, CDF formula are available for univariate distributions (say, Gaussian) but this is often not tractable for multivariate distributions although efficient numerical schemes are available~\cite{Genz-2009}.
 Notice that $f$-divergences can be lower bounded using total variation distances by Pinsker-type inequalities~\cite{Pinsker-2009}.
-Finally, let us state that $f$-divergences are invariant~\cite{finvar-2010} under differentiable and invertible transformations (say, $h:\calX\mapsto\calY$): $I_f(p:q)=I_f(p':q')$ with $p'(x)=p(h(x))=p(x)|J(x)|^{-1}$ and $q'(x)=q(h(x))=q(x)|J(x)|^{-1}$, where $|J(x)|$ denotes the determinant of the Jacobian matrix of $h$.
+Finally, let us state that $f$-divergences are invariant~\cite{finvar-2010} under differentiable and invertible transformations of the sample space (say, $h:\calX\mapsto\calY$): $I_f(p:q)=I_f(p':q')$ with $p'(x)=p(h(x))=p(x)|J(x)|^{-1}$ and $q'(x)=q(h(x))=q(x)|J(x)|^{-1}$, where $|J(x)|$ denotes the determinant of the Jacobian matrix of $h$.